 Policies

-Students must complete a minimum of 72 graduate credits, which may be reduced by a maximum of 30 credits from a completed master's degree.
-Reduction of credit requires the approval of the program director or designee and the dean or designee of the school.
-They determine whether the credits are eligible for reduction of credit and applicable to the degree program and the number of credits to be reduced.
+Students must complete a minimum of 72 graduate credits.
+A maximum of 30 credits from a conferred master's degree may be applied to this program.
+Transfer of credit, AP.6.5., requires the approval of the program director or designee and the dean or designee of the school.
+They determine whether the credits are eligible for transfer and applicable to the degree program and the number of credits to be transferred.

 Program Requirements